Theories

 Unfalsifiable theories

 A theory can only be true if it is grounded, i.e., if all premises of its rules are well-defined, and if their conclusions are meaningful.
 It is not always easy to see whether a theory is grounded.
 Consider again the example of the violinist whom we want to hire for playing at our art exhibition.
-Assume that she says:This reasoning is known as the “No true Scotsman fallacy” .
-Technically speaking, the premise is not well-defined: We cannot determine whether someone is a “true music connoisseur” purely from known data.
-We cannot even arrive at this conclusion after the performance, because someone may like the performance even if he’s not a music connoisseur.
+Assume that she says:This reasoning is known as the No true Scotsman fallacy.
+Technically speaking, the premise is not well-defined: We cannot determine whether someone is a “true music connoisseur” purely from data that is known beforehand.
 Thus, the premise of the rule is ill-defined, and the rule is not grounded.

 A simple way of checking whether a theory is grounded is to see whether we can imagine a situation in the future where the theory makes a false prediction.
 For a grounded theory, we can imagine a situation where the rule does not hold in a particular case: The theory of gravity, for example, says that masses attract each other.
 We can easily imagine a situation where two masses do not attract each other (even if this is unlikely to happen).
 If there could be, at least hypothetically, a case where the theory makes a false prediction, we say that the theory can be falsified.
 Now consider the theory with the violinist and true music connoisseurs.
 It cannot be falsified.
 If this theory ever predicts that someone loves the performance and it turns out not to be the case, then that person was simply not a true music connoisseur in the first place.
-The theory cannot be falsified.
+Thus, the theory cannot be falsified.

 Falsifiability explained